Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 The second attachment style – dismissive/avoidant

 The second attachment style is characterized by an individual being emotionally detached from relationships with peer and romantic partners.
 They place a great deal of emphasis on self reliance and independence.
 It is very important to them to be able to take care of themselves.
 They may describe their parents as either overly perfect—with no flaws to speak of—or the opposite, with no middle ground.
 They may be isolated, spending lots of time alone instead of in social situations.
+Individuals with this style tend to distance emotionally and may struggle with closeness in relationships.

 A person with this attachment style will choose to deal with conflict on relationships by distancing themselves rather than address the problem or work through it.
 People who express themselves through this attachment style were often taught not to be dependent on others or behave in a way that made them appear vulnerable.
+Compared to anxious and avoidant attachment styles, avoidant individuals often avoid closeness and emotional intimacy, while anxious individuals seek more connection and reassurance in relationships.

-the Preoccupied/Anxious Attachment style
+The Preoccupied/Anxious Attachment style

-The next attachment style is characterized mainly by fear of losing relationships.This insecurity causes them to be overly clingy or dependent on a romantic partner.
+The next attachment style is characterized mainly by fear of losing relationships.
+This insecurity causes them to be overly clingy or dependent on a romantic partner.
+Individuals with this style often seek constant reassurance and may frequently question if their partner loves them.
 Which can put a strain on the relationship.
 These people become worried and preoccupied with many aspects of relationship.
-They dwell on mistakes and over analyze their own actions as well as the actions of others.
+They dwell on mistakes and overanalyze their own actions as well as the actions of others.
 This may be caused by experiencing unstable relationships in childhood with parents or other adult figures.
 Parents who are unavailable to their children or leave without explanation can cause the child to grow into an adult who doesn’t know how to maintain secure relationships with others.
 Or translates that fear from childhood onto every interaction, worrying that any relationship may fall apart any moment.
+This often leads to feeling anxious in relationships.

 Fearful attachment style